HuiGuanLab/DASD/README.md

 ## CCR settings:
 **We conduct experiments under two CCR settings:**

-(1) **Cross-lingual Finetune**: we first train models using English data in DTD and then further finetune models with target-language data produced by MT tools.
+(1) **Cross-lingual Finetune**: we first train models using English data in Downstream Task Dataset (DTD) and then further finetune models with target-language data produced by MT tools.
 Finally, models are tested on DTD target-language datasets.

 (2) **Zero-shot**: models are trained on commonly-used datasets~(e.g., CC300K) and then directly evaluated on DTD without any DTD finetuning.